sjm446/aws-lsf-workshop/workshops/eda-workshop-lsf/README.md

 * A free subscription to the [AWS FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).
 * A free subscription to the [Official CentOS 7 x86_64 HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW).

+## Options

+There are two options for this workshop.
+The first to foloow the full instructions below.
+This will build a realistic environment, with NetApp storage (that works well as a LSF filesystem).
+The second option is to deploy the basic template.
+That runs LSF from the headnode, sharing the lSF and Home folders from that server.
+Much quicker to deploy, cheaper to run, but not suitable for a production environment.

 ## Tutorials

 This workshop consists of two tutorials.
 You must complete the tutorials in sequence.